-Strategically located assets.
+- Strategically located assets.
 Each of our business segments has assets that are strategically located in areas with the potential for increasing each of our business segments' volume throughput and cash flow generation.
 Our Natural Gas Services segment has a strategic presence in several active natural gas producing areas including Colorado, Louisiana, Michigan, Oklahoma, Texas, Wyoming and the Gulf of Mexico.
 These natural gas gathering systems provide a variety of services to our customers including natural gas gathering, compression, treating, processing, fractionation, storage and transportation services.
-The strategic location of our assets, coupled with their geographic diversity, presents us continuing opportunities to provide competitive natural gas services to our customers and opportunities to attract new natural gas production.
-Our NGL Logistics segment has strategically located NGL transportation pipelines in Colorado, Kansas, Louisiana, and Texas, which are major NGL producing regions and an NGL storage facility in Michigan.
+The strategic location of our assets, coupled with their geographic diversity, presents us with continuing opportunities to provide competitive natural gas services to our customers and attract new natural gas production.
+Our NGL Logistics segment has strategically located NGL transportation pipelines in Colorado, Kansas, Louisiana and Texas, which are major NGL producing regions, and an NGL storage facility in Michigan.
 Our NGL pipelines connect to various natural gas processing plants and transport the NGLs to large fractionation facilities, a petrochemical plant or an underground NGL storage facility along the Gulf Coast.
-Our NGL storage facility is strategically adjacent to the Sarnia refinery and petrochemical corridor.
-Our Wholesale Propane Logistics Segment has terminals in the Mid-Atlantic, Northeastern and upper Midwestern states that are strategically located to receive and deliver propane to some of the largest demand areas for propane in the United States.

-- Stable cash flows.
-Our operations consist of a favorable mix of fee-based and commodity-based services, which together with our derivative activities, generate relatively stable cash flows.
-While certain of our gathering and processing contracts subject us to commodity price risk, we have mitigated a portion of our currently anticipated natural gas, NGL and condensate commodity price risk associated with the equity volumes from our gathering and processing operations through 2015 with fixed price commodity swaps and collar arrangements. - Integrated package of midstream services.
+Our NGL storage facility is strategically adjacent to the Sarnia, Canada refinery and petrochemical corridor.
+Our Wholesale Propane Logistics segment has terminals in the mid-Atlantic, northeastern and upper Midwestern states that are strategically located to receive and deliver propane to some of the largest demand areas for propane in the United States. - Stable cash flows.
+Our operations consist of a favorable mix of fee-based and commodity-based services, which together with our commodity hedging program, generate relatively stable cash flows.
+While certain of our gathering and processing contracts subject us to commodity price risk, we have mitigated a portion of our currently anticipated natural gas, NGL and condensate commodity price risk associated with the equity volumes from our gathering and processing operations through 2016 with fixed price commodity swaps and collar arrangements. - Integrated package of midstream services.
 We provide an integrated package of services to natural gas producers, including gathering, compressing, treating, processing, transporting, storing and selling natural gas, as well as producing, fractionating, transporting, storing and selling NGLs and condensate.
 We believe our ability to provide all of these services gives us an advantage in competing for new supplies of natural gas because we can provide substantially all services that producers, marketers and others require to move natural gas and NGLs from wellhead to market on a cost-effective basis. - Comprehensive propane logistics systems.
 We have multiple propane supply sources and terminal locations for wholesale propane delivery.
-We believe our diversity of supply source and logistics capabilities along with our propane storage assets and services allow us to provide our customers with reliable supplies of propane during periods of tight supply.
-These capabilities also allow us to moderate the effects of commodity price volatility and reduce significant fluctuations in our sales volumes. - Experienced management team.
+Our supply agreement with Spectra Energy is effective through April 30, 2012.
+We are currently assessing several available options for future supply sources.
+We believe our diversity of supply sources and logistics capabilities along with our propane storage assets and services allow us to provide our customers with reliable supplies of propane during periods of tight supply.
+These capabilities also allow us to moderate the effects of commodity price volatility and reduce significant fluctuations in our sales volumes.

+Experienced management team.
 Our senior management team and board of directors include some of the most senior officers of DCP Midstream, LLC and former senior officers from other energy companies who have extensive experience in the midstream industry.
 We believe our management team has a proven track record of enhancing value through the acquisition, optimization and integration of midstream assets.